-With e-mail in particular it is so easy to vent your frustrations about a situation, point unnecessary fingers and demand a reply or result.
-Unless you are an expert at the issue at hand and experience enough to know all the variables that are backing up your point of view — don’t accuse or assume. ?Instead, ask kindly why for clarification.
+When faced with a potential emotional misunderstanding, unless you are an expert at the issue at hand and experienced enough to know all the variables that are backing up your point of view — don’t accuse or assume.
+Instead, ask kindly for clarification.